r0x00/nasa-hackathon-2024/README.md

-# Nasa-Hackathon-2024
+# Nasa Hackathon 2024

-Welcome to the **nasa-Hackathon-2024 project**!
+Welcome to the **Nasa Hackathon 2024 project**!
 This application was created for the NASA hackathon in 2024 and allows for interactive visualization of a GIS (Geographic Information System) map.

 ## Features